 - Duration of appointment

 - FTE and corresponding hours worked

 - Salary

 - Evaluation

 - Benefits: tuition and fee remission, health insurance, sick leave accrual

 - Inclusion in the CGE Bargaining Unit and a link to an informational packet provided by the Union

-- If known: assignment as a Graduate Teaching Assistant or Graduate Research Assistant
+- If known: appointment type as a Graduate Teaching Assistant or Graduate Research Assistant.
+If the appointment type is not known at the time of the appointment, the information will be provided to the Graduate Employee no later than ten (10) calendar days prior to the first day of the academic term via email, and will include the name, title, and contact information of direct supervisor.

-The Employer will post a copy of Appointment Letter templates to the Office of Human Resources website.
-The Employer will notify the Union at least 14 business days prior to the posting and when any revised templates are posted.
+The Employer shall post a copy of Appointment Letter templates to the Office of Human Resources website.
+The Employer must notify the Union at least fourteen (14) business days prior to the posting and when any revised templates are posted.
 If the Union identifies a discrepancy, they may provide suggested language to Employee and Labor Relations.

-Section 3 - Position Description and Work Assignment
+Section 3 - Position Description

-The Graduate Employee will be provided with their work assignment (per Article 10) and a copy of the Position Description at least twenty (20) working days prior to the beginning of classes, unless the work opportunity became available less than twenty (20) days before the beginning of classes in which case these materials shall be provided as soon as the work opportunity becomes available.
+The Graduate Employee must be provided with their Position Description at least thirty (30) calendar days prior to the start of employment (with the exception of Summer Session; see Article 13, Section 1), unless the work opportunity becomes available after this deadline, in which case the Position Description must be provided as soon as the work opportunity becomes available.